jordanbrock/jordanbrock.github.com/_posts/2007-09-14-upgrading-to-capistrano-2.markdown

 gem install mongrel_cluster
 @

-	p. then in the application directory
+then in the application directory